 African startups raised over $1.1 billion in 2019, with significant funding going to Fintechs.
-Data shows that about 77 startups each raised financing worth $ 1 million and over in 2019, from 168 different investors.
+Data shows that about 77 startups each raised financing worth $ 1 billion and over in 2019, from 168 different investors.

 The figures show increasing interest in the continent’s young companies.

 While the increased funding of startups shows excellent promise for young African entrepreneurs, there are disparities in the distribution of funding across genders, sectors, and geography.

 Distribution of Funding Across African Startups in Different Countries